Emmanuelisi20/Emmanuelisi20/README.md

 👋🏽 Hi, my name is Emmanuel

-🎓 I grad with a Bachelor's of Science in Computer Science .
+🎓 I graduated with a Bachelor of Science in Computer Science.
 (May 2020)

-🌇 Origanlly Born in Nigeria but grew up here in the states.
-I have a passion for developing webdev and learning new technolgies with Programming and IT Infastrutures
+🌇 Originally Born in Nigeria but grew up here in the States.
+I have a passion for developing web dev and learning new technologies with Programming and IT Infrastructure

 ---